Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 Apply Boolean operators to selected segment or combine segments.

-## Hints
+## Tips

 - A large radius paint brush with threshold painting is often a very fast way to segment anatomy that is consistently brighter or darker than the surrounding region, but partially connected to similar nearby structures (this happens a lot).
 - Use the slice viewer menus to control the label map opacity and display mode (to show outlines only or full volume).

+## Frequently asked questions

+### Cannot paint outside some boundaries

-- When you create a segmentation, internal labelmap geometry (extent, origin, spacing, axis directions) is determined from the master volume that you choose first.
+When you create a segmentation, internal labelmap geometry (extent, origin, spacing, axis directions) is determined from the master volume *that you choose first*.
 You cannot paint outside this extent.

 If you want to extend the segmentation to a larger region then you need to modify segmentation's geometry using "Specify geometry" button.

+### Segmentation is not accurate enough

+If details cannot be accurately depicted during segmentation or the exported surface has non-negligible errors (there are gaps or overlap between segments), then it is necessary to reduce the segmentation's spacing (more accurately: spacing of the internal binary labelmap representation in the segmentation node). *Spacing* is also known as *voxel size* or may be referred to as *resoution* (which is inverse of spacing - higher resolution means smaller spacing).

+As a general rule, segmentation's spacing needs to be 2-5x smaller than the size of the smallest relevant detail or the maximum acceptable surface error in the generated surface.

-- The spacing of the internal binary labelmap representation in the segmentation must be 2-5x smaller than your maximum acceptable surface error in the produced surface.
-If the input volume's resolution is highly anisotropic (spacing value is not the same along the 3 axis) or its spacing is not small enough then it is recommended to either
+By default, segmentation's spacing is set from the *master volume that is selected first after the segmentation is created*.
+If the first selected master volume's resolution is not sufficient or highly anisotropic (spacing value is not the same along the 3 axes) then one of the followings is recommended:
-  - A. crop and resample the input volume using Crop volume module (make spacing smaller and isotropic and crop the volume to keep the data size under control), or
+  - Option A. Crop and resample the input volume using *Crop volume* module before starting segmentation.
+Make spacing smaller (small enough to represent all details but not too small to slow things down and consume too much memory) and isotropic.
+Crop the volume to minimum necessary size to reduce memory usage and make editing faster.
-  - B. use “Specify geometry” button in Segment Editor to specify finer resolution for the internal labelmap representation than the input image.
+  - Option B. Click “Specify geometry” button in Segment Editor any time to specify smaller spacing.
+After adjusting the spacing, it is recommended to smooth segments.
+If segments do not overlap then all segments can be smoothed at once using Joint smoothing method in Smoothing effect.

+### Generated surface contains step artifacts

+If 3D surface generated from the segmentation contains step artifacts (looks "blocky") then it is necessary to increase smoothing and/or reduce segmentation's spacing.

+Users need to choose between having *smooth surface* vs. *no gaps or overlap between segments*.
+It is impossible to have both.
+To achieve the desired results, there are two parameters to control: segmentation's spacing and surface smoothing factor:

+1. Choose spacing that allows accurate segmentation ([see *Segmentation is not accurate enough* section above](#segmentation-is-not-accurate-enough))
+2. Choose smoothing value that removes staircase artifacts but still preserves all details that you are interested in.
+3. If you find that the surface smoothing value that is high enough to remove staircase artifacts also removes relevant details then further reduce spacing.

+### Paint affects neighbor slices or stripes appear in painted segments

+Segment Editor allows editing of segmentation on slices of arbitrary orientation.
+However, since edited segments are stored as binary labelmaps, "striping" artifacts may appear on thin segments or near boundary of any segments.
+See [*Oblique segmentation* segmentation recipe](https://lassoan.github.io/SlicerSegmentationRecipes/ObliqueSliceSegmentation/) for more details and instructions on how to deal with these artifacts.

 ## Limitations